Commercial Building Types

 What ownership should keep in view.

-Common-area, shell, and occupancy-specific scope alignment across the full property.
+Common-area, shell, and occupancy-specific scope alignment across the full Georgetown property — with one superintendent tracking all packages rather than separate GCs creating coordination gaps.

-Site access, parking, and pedestrian-path coordination for layered use cases.
+Site access, parking, and pedestrian-path coordination for layered use cases — retail customers, office employees, and service vehicles cannot share the same access points without planning.

 Service detail